Skip to main content

 Self-Employment Tax

-Tax deductions help offset the burden.
-You can deduct 50% of self-employment tax as an above-the-line deduction on your income tax return (reducing your taxable income).
-Additional deductions include: home office, health insurance premiums, retirement contributions (SEP IRA, Solo 401k), business expenses, and qualified business income (QBI) deduction of up to 20%.
+The tax code does throw you a few lifelines.
+You can deduct half of your self-employment tax as an above-the-line deduction (lowering your income tax).
+Other deductions—home office, health insurance premiums, retirement contributions (SEP IRA, Solo 401k), business expenses, and the qualified business income deduction (up to 20%)—help bring the number down further.

 Frequently Asked Questions